 In April of 2016, the Magnolia CSO Control Facility entered service and functioned until a pipeline leak was detected on November 2, 2016.
 An extensive analysis was undertaken by Water Quality project management in conjunction with the project contractor to determine the root cause of the leak and a corrective course of action.
-The work continued until December, 2017 when the project team decided on a plan to destroy the existing pipe and replace it with a continuous pipeline.
+The work continued until December 2017 when the project team decided on a plan to destroy the existing pipe and replace it with a continuous pipeline.
 Water Quality determined the original pipeline a total loss and impairment in accordance with governmental accounting standards.
 The storage tank and other components of this project remain intact and depreciation for them continued since the expected life of the facility remains as originally capitalized.
 The carrying value of the fully retired pipeline was \$9.6 million in 2017.
-The costs associated with replacing the pipeline are still being determined and will be capitalized in 2019.
-Water Quality has filed a claim against the contractor's insurance policy to recover its costs related to the loss of the failed pipeline and its replacement.
+The costs associated with replacing the pipeline totaled \$21.7 million and were capitalized in 2019.
+Water Quality filed a claim against the contractor's insurance policy to recover its costs related to the loss of the failed pipeline and its replacement.

-Water Quality operating revenues increased by 1.4 percent, or \$6.9 million, to \$509.5 million in 2018 from \$502.6 million in 2017 while operating expenses before depreciation and amortization decreased by 1.1 percent, or \$1.6 million, to \$139.5 million in 2018 from \$141.1 million in 2017.
-The decrease in operating expenses before depreciation and amortization are due primarily to an actuarial pension expense reduction.
+Water Quality operating revenues increased by 5.3 percent, or \$26.9 million, to \$536.4 million in 2019 from \$509.5 million in 2018 while operating expenses before depreciation and amortization increased by 3.1 percent, or \$4.3 million, to \$143.8 million in 2019 from \$139.5 million in 2018.
+The rise in operating revenue can be attributed to a 2.5 percent increase in the sewer rate to \$45.33 from \$44.22 in 2018 and 2017.
+The increase in operating expenses before depreciation and amortization are due to higher chemical prices and large equipment repairs.

-The monthly sewer rate stayed the same at \$44.22 in 2018 and 2017.
-In 2017, it increased to \$44.22 from \$42.03 per RCE in 2016.
-The capacity charge rate increased to \$62.60 per RCE in 2018 from \$60.80 per RCE in 2017.
-Capacity charge revenues increased 5.1 percent, or \$4.2 million, to \$86.8 million in 2018 from \$82.6 million in 2017.
-The RCE's billed for sewer treatment services increased to 760,571 in 2018 from 756,916 (based on sewer revenues that include sewer agency prior year adjustments) in 2017.
+Capacity charge revenues increased 17.6 percent, or \$15.3 million, to \$102.1 million in 2019 from \$86.8 million in 2018.
+The capacity charge rate increased to \$64.50 per RCE in 2019 from \$62.60 per RCE in 2018.
+The RCE's billed for sewer treatment services increased to 763,436 in 2019 from 760,571 (based on sewer revenues that include sewer agency prior year adjustments) in 2018.
 The County allows the capacity charge to be prepaid on a discounted basis at the customer's option.
-The discount rate reflects the 15-year mortgage and 10- and 20-year investment rates and was 2.9 percent in 2018 and 2017.
-In June, 2018, the County Council adopted a capacity charge of \$64.50, and a sewer rate of \$45.33 per RCE for 2019, reflecting a 2.5 and 3.0 percent increase, respectively, from 2018.
+The discount rate reflects the 15-year mortgage and 10- and 20-year Treasury rates and was 3.6 percent in 2019 and 2.9 percent in 2018.
+Early capacity charge payoffs rose 41.1 percent in 2019 contributing to the increase in capacity charge revenue.
+In June of 2019, the County Council adopted a capacity charge of \$66.35, a 2.9 percent increase, and maintained the \$45.33 sewer rate for 2020.

 The rate stabilization reserve, as mandated by the Metropolitan King County Council as part of its rate setting activities, permits Water Quality to set aside a portion of current revenue for future periods in order to moderate the impact of rate increases over time.
-The rate stabilization reserve was unchanged at \$46.3 million in 2018 and 2017.
+The rate stabilization reserve was unchanged at \$46.3 million in 2019 and 2018.
 Future deposits to the rate stabilization reserve will decrease operating revenues and debt service coverage in the year of the deposit.
 Withdrawals will have the opposite effect of increasing operating revenues and debt service coverage in the year the rate stabilization reserve is reduced.